JMS55/jms55.github.io/content/posts/2026_08_28_bevy_sixth_birthday/index.md

 #### dlss_wgpu

-Of course, a key part of my pivot to per-pixel pathtracing in Solari was predicated on having a good denoiser (ideally one I didn't have to write myself).
+Of course, a key part of my pivot to per-pixel pathtracing in Solari was predicated on having a good denoiser (ideally one that I didn't have to write myself).
 For that, NVIDIA's DLSS-RR and NRD were the best options available.

 One of my first contributions to Bevy was a TAA implementation I wrote, so adding DLSS support was a nice blast from the past :)

 Getting DLSS/FSR integration in Bevy is been something I have been eyeing for a long while, but getting them working with wgpu's resource tracking and automatic barrier system took some effort!

-I ended up submitting a PR to wgpu to add a new transition_resources() function https://github.com/gfx-rs/wgpu/pull/6678 (which should probably have been named something like record_resource_usage).
+I ended up submitting a PR to wgpu to add a new [`transition_resources()`](https://github.com/gfx-rs/wgpu/pull/6678) function (which in hindsight should probably have been named something like `record_resource_usage`).
 This lets you insert new [usage scopes](https://gpuweb.github.io/gpuweb/#usage-scope) into wgpu's resource tracker, enabling users to integrate vulkan/directx/metal libraries directly with wgpu.

 Otherwise, there would be no (simple) way for users to e.g. insert a barrier and transition a texture from color attachment to shader read layout.
-This, along with some new as_hal() APIs, allows Bevy to now record depth/normal/color/etc data, pass it to DLSS, and then read DLSS's result back in wgpu-land.
+This, along with some new as_hal() APIs, allows Bevy to now record depth/normal/color/etc data, pass it to DLSS, and then read DLSS's result back into wgpu-land.

 I've packaged up the barrier code, C FFI, wgpu<->Vulkan interopt, and DLL-linking build scripts into an open source, Bevy-independent crated called [dlss_wgpu](https://github.com/bevyengine/dlss_wgpu).
 If you're looking to add DLSS-SR or DLSS-RR to your wgpu project, give it a try!

-Back in Bevy land, DLSS-RR works as a great denoiser + upscaler for Solari, and DLSS-SR works as a better, mostly drop-in replacement for Bevy's TAA.
+In Bevy, DLSS-RR works as a great denoiser + upscaler for Solari, and DLSS-SR works as a better, mostly drop-in replacement for Bevy's TAA.

 I'd love to add FSR4 and FSR4-RR support to Bevy as well, but unfortunately AMD has not released any Vulkan bindings for them.

-#### CompressedImageSaver revamp
+#### CompressedImageSaver Revamp

-TODO

-### Last year goal review
-* Solari - yes obv
-* Virtual geo - no
-* More docs - no
-* UI - somewhat
-* Editor - no
-* Material - no
+The other major project I worked on this year was revamping Bevy's texture compression pipeline.

+Until recently, Bevy's only option for texture compression and mipmap generation was an old version of [Basis Universal](https://github.com/BinomialLLC/basis_universal).
+Basis Universal is sort of an intermediate format, that gets transcoded to BCn/ASTC at runtime.
+It's useful for web, as it lets you avoid shipping two sets of textures, but it's not so great for desktop and mobile.
+It's much better to just encode directly as BCn/ASTC for these platforms.

+The problem is that until recently, there's been no good tool or library for compressing textures for different platforms.
+There are several disparate tools, each with their own weird input formats, quirks, and supported or unsupported target formats.
+Trying to wrap different tools in a unified interface was... not very easy, and I gave up trying.

+However, @cwfitzgerald (a maintainer of wgpu) released [ctt](https://github.com/cwfitzgerald/ctt) this year - a Rust texture compression library that can take texture data of various layouts, generate mipmaps, encode into the various BCn/ASTC/etc formats (via FFI to all the different encoder libraries), super-compress with ZSTD for smaller disk sizes, and finally spit out a ktx2 file - all through one unified interface.
+It's a huge achievement, and I highly reccomend using it if you need texture compression.
+There are even C bindings available!

+I took ctt, and used it as the new backend for CompressedImageSaver in Bevy.
+Look forward to much improved texture compression in Bevy 0.20!

+Huge thanks to @cwfitzgerald for helping me integrate ctt, fixing bugs I reported, and for creating ctt in the first place.

 ### Next Year Goals